equinix-labs/terraform-equinix-fabric-connection-metal/examples/service-token-redundant-connection/README.md

 - Create a Metal shared redundant connection in Dallas.
 - Create Equinix Fabric l2 connection in Dallas for 'Equinix Metal - Layer 2 - Redundant' service profile with 100Mbps bandwidth.

+After apply the connection status will remain in pending approval.
+This process can take up to 24 hours.

 ## Usage

 To provision this example, you should clone the github repository and run terraform from within this directory: